-public:strstream(signed char str, int size, int mode)
+public:strstream(signed char\ str, int size, int mode)

 This constructor specifies that characters should be extracted and inserted into the array of bytes that starts at the position pointed to by str with a length of size bytes.
 If ios::ate or ios::app is set in mode, str points to a null-terminated string and insertions begin at the null character.
 Otherwise, insertions begin at the position pointed to by str.
 You can use the istream::seekg() function to reposition the get pointer anywhere in this array.

-AIX and z/OS Considerations Overlo This function is available for 32-bit applications.
-The second argument is an int value. ad 6 public:strstream(unsigned char str, long size, int mode) This is supported on AIX Z/OS This constructor specifies that characters should be extracted and inserted into the array of bytes that starts at the position pointed to by str with a length of size bytes.
+This function is available for 32-bit applications.
+The second argument is an int value.

+public:strstream(unsigned char\ str, long size, int mode)

+This is supported on AIX Z/0S

+This constructor specifies that characters should be extracted and inserted into the array of bytes that starts at the position pointed to by str with a length of size bytes.
 If ios::ate or ios::app is set in mode, str points to a null-terminated string and insertions begin at the null character.
 Otherwise, insertions begin at the position pointed to by str.
 You can use the istream::seekg() function to reposition the get pointer anywhere in this array.

-Overlo This function is available for 64-bit applications.
-The second argument is a long value. ad 7 public:strstream() This is supported on AIX A00 Z/OS str public:char str()
+This function is available for 64-bit applications.
+The second argument is a long value.

+public:strstream()